SciFiTy10/burger-restaurant/README.md

 - [WAVE](https://wave.webaim.org/extension/) - an extension for testing accessibility
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse) - for running an audit on accessibility

+---

 ### Project Folder Structure

+This project is organized with collocation in mind.

+Let's begin with the core of the React project, our Components

+- Custom Components, Unit/Integration Tests, and Container Components are generally all collocated together
+  - Ex: the Cart folder holds all components related to a cart, and a Dialog folder, which holds Cart-related Dialogs.
+The tests for Cart Dialogs are within the Dialog folder.

+This is to reduce cognitive overhead when a new developer is onboarded to the project.
+It's easier to find a custom component's unit test if it's right next to the component.

+- All other components, such as Layout or UI components, are raised up one more level and are a sibling of the Custom components folder

+  - Ex: the TextField component is used in the Cart component and the Menu component, it doesn't make sense to bury them in both folders.

+- All other folders, such as cypress, Context, and Theme are raised up one more level and are a sibling of the Components folder
+  - Ex: the cypress folder includes larger integration tests which span our entire project, just like the Theme and Context.
+It makes sense to keep those at the top.

+---

+### Things I Learned/Things I Would've Done Differently

+- Originally, I was way too focused on keeping my project DRY

+  <u>Reason</u> - I think I had a general concern that leaving any potential chance to componentize would look bad or inconsistent.

+  <u>Outcome</u> - This had an unintended side effect in the beginning, which was it indirectly influenced how I structured my components and the project itself.
+When you are trying to aggregate at the beginning of the project, like when you are making containers for where your content will go, it is a slippery slope to componentize everything from the top down.

+  <u>Problems</u> - This has the potential to lead you to create components you don't even need in the end.
+I created container components for 2 or 3 components that made up an item just because it occurred in 2 spots.
+All that did was make my code less readable and more difficult to change when I encountered a responsiveness bug.

+  <u>What would I change</u> - If I could do it over, I might still begin with a top level organization of sections, and decide where the main content might be.
+But from then on, all combining of components would start from the bottom up.

+A better result would be to solve a problem with the <i>least</i> amount of reusable components, not the most.

 <!-- GETTING STARTED -->